Supert/shibari/TUTORIAL.md

    2. ``UiNode/ScoreFormat``
    3. ``UiNode/DonutTypes``
    4. ``UiNode/DonutSpritePaths``
-4. Add following objects as childs to your MegaView and name them:
+4. Add the following objects as childs to your MegaView and name them:
    1. ``UI/Text`` as "labelScore".
    2. ``UI/Button`` as "donutButton".
    3. ``UI/Dropdown`` as "donutPicker".